 As you can tell, there seemingly endless clay mask benefits for skin.
 Clay masks come in a variety of colors, and each of them with a specific function: from reducing fine lines to controlling skin sebum and evening out skin tones and blemishes.

 If you suffer from breakouts, clay masks are great for acne-prone oily skin as it draws out the impurities from deep in the pores.
-It also absorbs excess oils, as well as reduce surface shine and help reduce clogged pore
+It also absorbs excess oils, as well as reduce surface shine and help reduce clogged pores.

 It’s important to select a clay color that tackles your current need.
 If you have dry skin, for example, you should avoid black clay at all costs, as it is famously known for its drying properties (as I have oily skin, I enjoy doing a black clay mask on my t-zone before parties.
 It makes a huge difference in ‘grease mirror’ on my face, lol)

 How do Clay Mask Work?